abhi1010/hugo-abhi1010/content/post/2014-06-09-partition-linked-list-around-a-value-x-such-that-all-nodes-x.markdown

 type = "post"
-tags = ["c++", "algo", "linked list"] categories = ["code"]
+tags = ["c++", "algo", "linked list"] categories = ["code"] description = "How to partition linked list around a value" keywords = ["linked list", "partition"]
 +++

 How do you partition a list around a value x, such that all nodes less than x come before all nodes greater than or equal to x?